Steve Gadd: Equipment

 Gadd uses a variety of Remo heads: a Coated Powerstroke 3 on the batter side of the snare with a Hazy Diplomat on the resonant side of the snare, Clear Pinstripes or Coated Ambassadors on the batter sides of toms, and Clear Ambassadors for the resonant sides.
 He is using a Coated Powerstroke 3 both on his snare and kick drum.

-He also has an LP Steve Gadd signature cowbell, modelled on the LP Mambo cowbell that he has used since the 1970s.
+He also has an LP Steve Gadd signature cowbell, modeled on the LP Mambo cowbell that he has used since the 1970s.

-According to Allmusic, Gadd has been credited with playing surdo, kalimba, timpani, tambourine, congas, Grand Cassa, bongos, timbales, snare drum, cymbals and palmas in addition to a drum kit.
+According to Allmusic, Gadd has been credited with playing surdo, kalimba, timpani, tambourine, congas, bass drum, bongos, timbales, snare drum, cymbals and palmas in addition to a drum kit.